changhoonhahn/molino/README.md

 ## Contact

-If you have any questions or need help using the data, contact me at changhoon.hahn@princeton.edu.
+If you have any questions or need help using the data, feel free to contact me at changhoon.hahn@princeton.edu